• Skip to primary navigation

 So with that quite a lesson in knowing our ingredients, I present you BM#66, Diabetic Sweets.
 Dates which might be high in GI than Sugar is still beneficial as it has other goodness.

-Some sources read while doing this post are this this this I was inspired from a NDTV recipe and made it very simple.
+I have referred few online sources to know the nutrient values before making this recipe.
+I was inspired from a NDTV recipe and made it very simple.

 No Sugar Dates Ragi Oats Ladoo